sonali091023/90DaysOfDevOps/2026/day-40/day-40-notes.md

 - Print the runner operating system using the `$RUNNER_OS` environment variable.

 After pushing the changes, the workflow ran successfully, and I verified the output of each step in the GitHub Actions logs.

+## Task 5: Break It On Purpose

+### What does a failed pipeline look like?

+- The workflow shows a red ❌ in the Actions tab.
+- The job containing the failed step is marked as failed.
+- The specific step that failed is highlighted with a red X.
+- Any steps after the failure are skipped and do not run.

+### How do you read the error?

+- Open the failed workflow run in the Actions tab.
+- Click the failed job.
+- Open the step marked with the red X.
+- Read the log to see:
+  - The command that was executed.
+  - The error message.
+  - The exit code (for example, `Process completed with exit code 1`).

+The logs help identify which command failed and why, making it easier to fix the workflow.